Grate-Oracle-Lewot/GrateCrystal/README.md

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.

 - The effects of Teleport and Baton Pass are combined: either move will act like Teleport in a wild battle and Baton Pass in a trainer battle.
 Against a wild Pokémon, if the player has more than one party member, either move will act like Baton Pass, but with only one they will act like Teleport.
+Teleport still has its out-of-battle effect, but Baton Pass doesn't get that.

 ## Items
 - "Pocket PC" obtained from Bill in Ecruteak, letting you access the PC anywhere